samechikson/-winnow-palindrome/README.md

 docker-compose up
 ```

-The API will be exposed on Port 3000.
+The API will expose port 3000 with the endpoints defined above.

 ```
 curl -X POST \